erduotong/nuitka-doc-zh/helper/--help/output.md

 ```
 原始简介:
 ```
 Specify the allowed number of parallel C compiler jobs.
-Defaults to the system CPU count.
+Negative values are system CPU minus the given value.
+Defaults to the full system CPU count unless low memory mode is activated, then it defaults to 1.
 ```
 中文简介:
 ```